benjamin-wilkins/treasure-in-hiding/ch-4.md

-# First Night and the Horses
+# Chapter 4 - First Night and the Horses

 As many say, the first night camping is the hardest.
 No-one got to sleep that night.
 When they were at the house they could ignore the trickle of the stream.
 Now, no-one could.
 The camp was silent for a while, but then Rose said something.